Similar thoughts affect people differently, which means it’s all a matter of perspective.

 Yet the idea of snakes is just one of countless scary thoughts and possibilities!
 How do I tend to them all?

 The Moral of the Story…

 It’s in my best interest to take a practical approach towards fear when it presents itself.
-Otherwise, I’ll compound my condition and allow superficial images to rule since I cannot differentiate from the actual threat.
+Otherwise, I’ll compound my condition and allow superficial images to rule my world since I cannot differentiate them from an actual threat.
 Upon each interpretation, I’ll increasingly jump out of my skin in response to a conclusion that doesn’t match the real scene.

-So really, there’s only one clear choice ahead!
-And that is to face my fears.
+So really, there’s only one clear choice ahead.
+And that is to face my fears instead.

 Next, I’ll show you the structure of my thoughts a little deeper.